vmware-tanzu/velero/site/docs/v0.9.0/quickstart.md

 git clone git@github.com:heptio/ark.git
 ```

 NOTE: Make sure to check out the appropriate version.
 We recommend that you check out the latest tagged version.
-The master branch is under active development and might not be stable.
+The main branch is under active development and might not be stable.

 ### Set up server